 If you want to use Balerno as a base to explore Edinburgh, be sure to check out my guide on how to spend 2 days in Edinburgh before you visit.

-Where to stay: I’m a huge fan of JustB City Retreat ever since I stayed there and befriended the owners, Karen and Geoff, in 2018.
-It’s the perfect nature escape as the bed and breakfast is surrounded by serene woodland, and there is a bus stop located outside to make getting to the city centre easy peasy.
+I’m a huge fan of JustB City Retreat ever since I stayed there in 2018 and befriended the owners, Karen and Geoff.
+It’s the perfect nature escape as the bed and breakfast is surrounded by serene woodland.
+There is a bus stop located outside to make getting to the city centre easy peasy.
 The Water of Leith walkway is also located just across the road.
 Karen also makes the best traditional Scottish breakfast you’ll ever taste!